-- These renovations will expand the capacity of the shelters to house more women and their children at risk.
+- Funded renovations, totaling $1.2 million, for 12 of the 14 shelters for women escaping intimate partner violence.
+These renovations will expand the capacity of the shelters to house more women and their children at risk.

 - Continued funding early childhood centers as part of the National Program for Children and Youth at Risk and in partnership with municipalities.
-With locations including Beit Shemesh, Eilat, Hadera, Netanya, and Yerucham, these centers often contain Tipat Chalav (health services), children’s development centers, daycare, and other services for mothers and their children.
+With locations including Netanya, Beit Shemesh, Eilat, Hadera, and Yerucham, these centers often contain Tipat Chalav (health services), children’s development centers, daycare, and other services for mothers and their children.

-- Created “homes for life” (no more than four people per home and integrated in communities) for people with disabilities.
+- Created “homes for life” (typically four people per home and integrated in communities) for people with disabilities.
 The Foundation also supports training and placement programs for people with disabilities who secure jobs in the open market at minimum wage as well as early intervention centers and programs for children, birth to age six.
 These programs utilize evidence-based practices so that children with disabilities can integrate into regular classrooms with their non-disabled peers.

 For all work in Israel, the Foundation seeks external assessments by qualified evaluators such as MDRC and other social service researchers.